Leveraging Dynamic Feed Strategies to Accelerate Bioprocess Timelines

 OUR, CER and RQ-stats

 Oxygen Uptake Rate (OUR), Carbon Dioxide Evolution Rate (CER) and Respiratory Quotient (RQ) stats leverage off-gas measurements to determine when to deliver feeds.
 These have the advantage of being tuned to quantitative metabolic metrics.
 For example, the timing of feeds could be tuned to maintain a constant oxygen uptake rate or a defined respiratory quotient to minimize overflow metabolism.
-However, these methods require continuous monitoring of off-gas, which requires hardware that is not standard with many basic fermentation systems.
+However, these methods require continuous monitoring of off-gas, which requires hardware that is not standard with many basic bioprocess systems.

 Pulse feed strategies

 Pulse feed strategies can be used for various dynamic feeding schemes.
-These schemes rely on exhaustion of the primary carbon source in the medium resulting in a sharp signal such as an increase in pH, increase in DO, or a decrease in OUR or CER.
+These schemes rely on the exhaustion of the primary carbon source in the medium resulting in a sharp signal such as an increase in pH, increase in DO, or a decrease in OUR or CER.
 This signal is then used to initiate a bolus of feed which, when consumed, results in another spike in signal and the sequence is repeated continuously until the conclusion of the bioprocess.
-These strategies have an additional advantage of being able to leverage both a robust signal and simulate periods of substrate excess and limitation similar to what may be observed in a large-scale fermentor.
+These strategies have an additional advantage of being able to leverage both a robust signal and simulate periods of substrate excess and limitation similar to what may be observed in a large-scale reactor.

 DO-stat pulse feed fed-batch bioprocess

-Figure 2: A DO-stat strategy was developed for a bioprocess. (a) An increase in the DO (purple lines) over a 15% threshold was used to trigger a bolus of feed (blue lines). (b) This cycle is repeated throughout the bioprocess, and feed is delivered based on demand from the microbe.
+Figure 2: A DO-stat strategy was developed for a bioprocess. (a) An increase in the DO (purple lines) over a 15% threshold was used to trigger a bolus of feed (blue lines). (b) This cycle is repeated throughout the bioprocess, and feed is delivered based on demand from the cells.